NBC Insider Exclusive

 NBC's iconic NBA song aired on the network from 1990 to 2002, imprinting the catchy theme on a generation.
 A generation that includes Saturday Night Live Season 38 cast members Jason Sudeikis and Tim Robinson, who co-starred in an April 13, 2013 "Roundball Rock" sketch that posited an alternate version of the jock jam.

 The real "Roundball Rock" was famously composed by John Tesh, who was a longtime presenter on Entertainment Tonight and a mid-'90s Olympics commentator.
-NBC brought "Roundball Rock" back in 2021 to soundtrack men and women's basketball at the Tokyo Olympics, and you'll be the first to know if it gets a replay in the 2024 summer games
+NBC brought "Roundball Rock" back in 2021 to soundtrack men and women's basketball at the Tokyo Olympics, and NBC Sports reshared it on July 24, 2024 in celebration of NBC's new 11-year deal to present NBA and WNBA games on the network, as well as on Peacock, USA Network, Sky Sports, and Telemundo.

 SNL's "Roundball Rock" sketch, which co-stars Host Vince Vaughn, finds John Tesh (Sudeikis) presenting his new theme to NBC Sports executives (Vaughn, Kenan Thompson, and Kate McKinnon) back in 1990.
 Featured Player Tim Robinson plays John's heretofore unknown co-composer and (fictional) brother, Dave Tesh.